Mosrichard/Terraform-AWS-EC2-Provisioning-Basic-Infrastructure-as-Code-/README.md

 # Terraform-AWS-EC2-Provisioning-Basic-Infrastructure-as-Code-
-This project demonstrates how to provision an AWS EC2 instance using Terraform with variables and provider version constraints.
 # Terraform AWS EC2 Provisioning

-This project demonstrates how to create an AWS EC2 instance using Terraform.
+This project demonstrates how to provision an AWS EC2 instance using Terraform.
-It focuses on Infrastructure as Code (IaC) basics such as providers, variables, resource creation, and outputs.
+It is designed to showcase Infrastructure as Code (IaC) fundamentals with variables, provider versioning, and outputs.

-The EC2 instance is created in the AWS Mumbai region (`ap-south-1`) using Terraform-managed configuration.

 ---

 ## Features
 - AWS provider with version locking
-- Parameterized configuration using variables
+- Parameterized configuration using Terraform variables
-- EC2 instance provisioning
+- EC2 instance creation
-- Outputs the public IP address of the instance
+- Outputs the EC2 public IP address
-- Clean and simple Terraform structure

 ---

 ## Prerequisites
-Before running this project, ensure you have:
 - Terraform installed
-- AWS CLI installed and configured
+- AWS CLI configured with your credentials
-- An existing EC2 key pair in AWS
+- Existing AWS EC2 key pair
-- An AWS account with permissions to create EC2 instances

 ---

-## Project Structure
+## Usage
+1. Initialize Terraform:
+    terraform init

+2. Preview the execution plan: terraform plan

+3. Apply the configuration:
+    terraform apply

+4. Destroy resources (optional): terraform destroy

+Notes

+This project uses the default VPC and default security group.

+SSH access requires a public subnet, Internet Gateway, and proper security group rules.

+For production use, define VPC, subnets, route tables, and security groups explicitly.